by Marie Todd

 Reflect on a time you discussed an issue important to you with someone holding an opposing view.
 Why did you find the experience meaningful?

 This prompt asks you to reflect on a time when you dealt with conflicting views.
 This discussion might have made you feel vulnerable expressing your viewpoint.
 How do you engage in a civil exchange about controversial or emotional issues?
-What was the issue, and why was it important to you?
+What was the issue and why was it important to you?
 Explain both your position and that of the other person involved.
 What was at stake?
 How did you work through the conflict and come to an understanding of the other person’s perspective?
 Were you able to convey your perspective?
 What was the outcome?
-Did you change your stance?
-Or did you clarify and strengthen your original position?
+Did you change your stance or clarify and strengthen your position?
 Most importantly, why was the experience important to you?
-What did you learn from it?
-Your response to this prompt helps to shed light on how you learn, the topics you are drawn to, how you interact with others with diverse perspectives, and how you process the world around you.
+What did you learn from the exchange?
+Your response to this prompt will shed light on how you learn, the topics you are drawn to, how you interact with others with diverse perspectives, and how you process the world around you.

 Reflect on your membership in a community to which you feel connected.
 Why is this community meaningful to you?
 You may define community however you like.

 This prompt asks you to place yourself within the context of a particular community.
 What is this community?
-Consider how being a part of this community shapes or supports you.
+And how being a part of it shape or support you?
 The focus is on why you feel connected to this community.
-This is an opportunity to discuss your role in just about any community and the impact you’ve had on it, and vice versa.
-It also gives you a chance to demonstrate your ability to reflect on your community from different perspectives.
+This is an opportunity to discuss your role in just about any community and the impact you had on it – and vice versa.
+Your response will demonstrate your ability to reflect on your community from different perspectives.
 Topics can vary from a school club to a larger cultural or religious community to the global community, but community is however you define it.
-Your goal is to explain your relationship to the community and convey why that community is valuable to you.
-What have you learned about yourself through your connection to this community?
-How might this community inspire, support, or ground you, and vice versa?
+Your goal is to explain your relationship to the community and convey why it is valuable to you.
+What did you learn about yourself through your connection to this community?
+How might this community inspire, support, or ground you and vice versa?
 What might this reflect about your character or place in the world?
-How might these experiences prepare you for the next stage of your life?
+How might these experiences prepare you for this next stage of your life?

 Reflect on an element of your personal experience that you feel will enrich your college.
 How has it shaped you?

 If you haven’t already done so, take a detailed look at Yale’s residential college system.
-The 14 residential colleges strive to create a more intimate living-learning atmosphere that fosters a stronger sense of community connection.
+The 14 residential colleges strive to create an intimate living-learning atmosphere that fosters a stronger sense of community connection.
 Incoming students are assigned to a college and remain affiliated with that college for the duration of their time at Yale.
 As stated on the school’s website, “Each college is a microcosm of the larger student population.”
-Identify something about your personal experience that might provide a different or unique perspective to enhance your college community.
-Then discuss how what you shared shaped you, motivated you, or influenced your sense of identity, or how it reflects something essential about you.
+Identify something about your personal experience that might provide a different or unique perspective to enhance the college community.
+Then, discuss how this has shaped you, motivated you, influenced your sense of identity, or reflects something essential about you.

 The tone of your essays should convey your drive and enthusiasm for learning in general and at Yale in particular.
 Share your perspectives in your own voice.
 Be thoughtful and reflective.